 - Since each STLC phase has a well-defined goal and deliverable so it helps in measuring the progress with the different milestones achieved in each phase.

-That’s all we have in this section, I hope by now, STLC and its various phases would be clear to you.
+By now, STLC and its various phases will be clear to you.
 Please let me know in the comments if you have any questions.
 Also, you can check our complete software testing tutorial here-